-November, 2014: When I was scoping out campgrounds to stay at during my Natchez Trace Tour, a friend told me about this city park that is easy on/off the Trace and convenient to some of the attractions I wanted to see in this 300 Mileposts section.
+November, 2014: When I was scoping out campgrounds to stay at during my Natchez Trace Tour, a friend told me about McFarland City Park Campground as easy on/off access to the Trace and convenient to the attractions I wanted to see in this 300 Mileposts section.
 I also wanted to visit the little historic towns of Florence and Tuscumbia, so this seemed like the perfect stop.

 You drive through the park a little ways to get to the campground alongside the Tennessee River where there are several picnic tables, pavilions and a playground.